 The virtual examination will maintain the original case-based format of the in-person examination, but most specialty candidates will be able to sit from a place they feel most comfortable and have access to a stable internet connection.

 The Fellowship Examination Policy document outlines in detail all policies and procedures associated with the administration of the Fellowship Examination including detailed information regarding candidate applications, special accomodation, formal reviews, conflict declarations, and candidate misconduct.

 FDI Two-Digit Tooth Numbering Chart

 Preparing for the Virtual Examination

-The following resources have been made available to help candidates prepare for technical aspects of the virtual examination.
+The following resource has been made available to help candidates prepare for technical aspects of the virtual examination.

-Candidate credentialed to sit the 2021 Fellowship Examination will be required to schedule a practice session prior to their examination day.
+Candidates credentialed to sit the 2024 Fellowship Examination will be able to schedule a practice session prior to their examination day.
 Practice sessions will be held on the following dates:

 - Thursday, February 8, 2024

 - Tuesday, March 19, 2024